nhsx/au-data-engineering/docs/source/adfpipelines.rst

   :alt: Data ingestion of an excel file sheet
 *Figure 1: Data ingestion of an excel file sheet*

-Pipeline to ingest a specified excel file sheet, as a .csv file, to Azure Datalake blob storage.
+Pipeline to ingest a specified excel file sheet, as a `.csv` file, to Azure Datalake blob storage.

- 1. Lookup the JSON configuration file for this pipeline.
+ 1. Lookup the `.json` configuration file for this pipeline.
  2. Set the Azure Datalake file system.
  3. Set the source file path, file name, and excel sheet name.
  4. Set the sink file path and file name.
- 5. Copy activity ingests the excel sheet data to a .csv file.
+ 5. Copy activity ingests the excel sheet data to a `.csv` file.
  6. If the copy activity fails, the error notification logic app API will notify the specified email address of the error.

 Pipeline Configuration